 Consequently, some children think they can adopt an attitude of equals with their parents and refuse parental authority, says Mrs. Vallières.

 … and weaker family bonds

-Of course spending less time with your children doesn’t teach them much about human relations either since it damages the bond between them and their parents.
-Of course, children are quiet and independent when you give them the latest portable console but this little gift, like computer games, will not fill the emotional void caused by their parents’ absence, says the psychologist.
+Of course, spending less time with your children doesn’t teach them much about human relations either since it damages the bond between them and their parents.
+Children are quiet and independent when you give them the latest portable console but this little gift, like computer games, will not fill the emotional void caused by their parents’ absence, says the psychologist.